-Re: Jaora Nayagaon Toll Road Company Private Limited ('the Company')
+Re: Jaora Nayagoan Toll Road Company Private Limited ('the Company')

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) Fixed assets have been physically verified by the management during the year and no material discrepancies were identified on such verification. - (c) According to the information and explanations given by the management, the title deeds of immovable properties included in fixed assets are held in the name of the Company. - (ii) The Company's business does not involve inventories and, accordingly, the requirements under paragraph 3(ii) of the Order are not applicable to the Company. - (iii) (a) The Company has granted loans to three companies covered in the register maintained under section 189 of the Companies Act, 2013.
+- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) All fixed assets were physically verified by the management in the previous year in accordance with a planned programme of verifying them once in three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+No material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management and audit procedures performed by us, the title deeds of the immovable properties included in property, plant and equipment are in the name of the Company. - (ii) The Company's business does not involve inventories and, accordingly, the requirements under paragraph 3(ii) of the Order are not applicable to the Company. - (iii) (a) The Company has granted loans to one company covered in the register maintained under section 189 of the Companies Act, 2013.
 In our opinion and according to the information and explanations given to us, the terms and conditions of the grant of such loans are not prejudicial to the company's interest. - (b) The Company has granted interest bearing loans to three companies which are covered in the register maintained under section 189 of the Companies Act, 2013.
 The schedule of repayment of principal has been stipulated for the loans granted to three companies.
-The payment of interest in case of loans granted to three companies have been converted into loans in accordance with terms and conditions of the said loans. - (c) There are no amounts of loans granted to companies, firms or other parties listed in the register maintained under section 189 of the Companies Act, 2013 which are overdue for more than ninety days. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees, and securities given in respect of which provisions of section 185 and 186 of the Companies Act 2013 are applicable and hence not commented upon. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Companies Act, 2013, related to the maintenance of road projects, and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
+The payment of interest in case of loans granted to the three companies have been converted into loans in accordance with terms and conditions of the said loans. - (c) There are no amounts of loans granted to companies, firms or other parties listed in the register maintained under section 189 of the Companies Act, 2013 which are overdue for more than ninety days. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees, and securities given in respect of which provisions of section 185 and 186 of the Companies Act 2013 are applicable and hence not commented upon. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Companies Act, 2013, related to the construction and maintenance of road projects, and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
 We have not, however, made a detailed examination of the same.

-Jaora Nayagaon Toll Road Company Private Limited Audit Report for the year ended March 31, 2020 Page 6 of 9
+Jaora Nayagaon Toll Road Company Private Limited Audit Report for the year ended March 31, 2021 Page 6 of 9